TheLonelyFirbolg/TheLonelyFirbolg.github.io/content/about.md

 * [The 12 Days of Critmas](https://thelonelyfirbolg.github.io/critmas/)

 ### Contact
 I haven't figured out how to add comments and stuff, so email me at thelonelyfirbolg@gmail.com if you want to get in touch about a post or anything else.
 I check the inbox about once a week.
+I'm also on [itch](https://thelonelyfirbolg.itch.io/)!